EdwardApersil/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that prints Hello, World , followed by the new line to the standard output
+Display the content of the /etc/paswd file.